Bond-Length-Driven Magnetic Transition in Quasi-One-Dimensional CrSb$X_3$ ($X$=S, Se): Crystal Structure and Calculation Approaches

 Figure \ref{str} shows the crystal structure of the ternary chromium trichalcogenides CrSb$X_3$ (space group: $Pnma$, No. 62), containing 4 formula units (f.u.) in the unit cell.
 In these systems, the edge-shared octahedra Cr$X_6$ form infinite double-rutile chains that are linked by Sb$X_3$ pyramids and extend along the $\hat{b}$-axis.
 The double-rutile chains are weakly connected by the van der Waals interaction in the $ac$ plane.
 The chains are oriented obliquely in this plane.

 Since van der Waals interactions are crucial for determining stable structures in such quasi-1D systems, we optimized the crystal structures of these compounds using the density functional theory plus dispersion (DFT-D3) method \cite{dft-d}, as implemented in the Vienna ab initio simulation package ({\sc vasp}) \cite{vasp1,vasp2}.
 All atomic positions sitting at $4c$ sites $(x,\frac{1}{4},z)$ were fully optimized until the forces were less than 0.01 eV/\AA, with the lattice parameters experimentally observed at room $T$ \cite{cava2018,c.li2025}.
-The obtained results are given in Table \ref{table1}, with the experimental information for comparison.
+The results are given in Table \ref{table1}, with the experimental information for comparison.
 These yield $d_{\rm Cr-Cr}$ (in units of \AA) of 3.39 (3.48) in \css~ and 3.60 (3.66) in \csse~for the experimental (optimized) structures.
+(The calculated cohesive energies, $E_{\rm atom}-E_{\rm bulk}$, in the experimental structures are 4.32 eV/atom for \css~ and 3.83 eV/atom for \csse, confirming that both compounds are energetically bound.)
 The experimental and optimized values are very close to each other, differing only in the hundredth digit of an \AA.
 As will be addressed below, however, $d_{\rm Cr-Cr}$ is a crucial factor for determining the magnetic ground state in these compounds.
 It should be noted that no experimentally measured internal parameters are available for \css.
 Therefore, to represent an experimental structure in \css, we reduced $d_{\rm Cr-Cr}$ by approximately 0.1 \AA~from our optimized value, based on the observation that \csse-for which experimental data are available-shows a similar trend.
 With the $d_{\rm Cr-Cr}$ fixed at this adjusted value, the remaining internal parameters were optimized.
 (Hereafter, we will refer to this as the experimental structure \css.)
 This procedure was also utilized when $d_{\rm Cr-Cr}$ was varied (see below).
 Note that our relaxations of the ionic internal parameters show that the local structures remain nearly unchanged, even as the lattice parameters vary within the range of experimentally observed $T$-dependent variations \cite{c.li2025}.